 What causes dead frets?

 Dead frets can have numerous causes.
 In most cases, it is due to the next highest fret on the guitar’s neck being higher than the fret wire of the note being played.
 As a result, when fretting a note the guitar string will vibrate against the higher fret and the note being played won’t be heard or results in just a buzzing sound.
 Other causes include loose frets or insufficient neck relief.
 Another cause can be the guitar dampening specific frequencies (sympathetic resonance) which can be fixed in some cases by applying weight to the headstock changing the way the neck vibrates.

-We’ll cover each of these causes in more detail below, starting with perhaps the least obvious, sympathetic resonance.
+We’ll cover fret maintenance and common causes of dead frets in more detail below, starting with perhaps the least obvious, sympathetic resonance.